OlofHarrysson/iths-data-engineering-group-alexnet/what_the_code_doing.md

 - Runs our tests automatically in the test folder with Pytest
 - Runs Pre-commit code to ensure the quality standard of the code is set via running our code through different tools.
 Such as black formatter and iSort.

+### ⚛️ Dockerfile-React
+- Contains all necessary information to spin up our React docker container

+### 🐳 docker-compose-react.yml
+- Defines docker container setup for React app (Dashboard)

+### 🚀 app
+- React packages and our Dashboard components for back- and frontend (javascript, css, html)
 ### 🌐 blog_dag.py
 - This is a DAG file, pipeline instructions we use for our airflow pipeline.
 - It contains all the steps and functions we need to run our entire program from start to finish.